openslide/openslide-bin/artifacts/python/README.md

 Install with `pip install openslide-bin`.
 OpenSlide Python ≥ 1.4.0 will automatically find openslide-bin and use it.

-openslide-bin is available for Python 3.9+ on the following platforms:
+openslide-bin is available for Python 3.10+ on the following platforms:

 - Linux aarch64 and x86_64 with glibc 2.28+ (Debian, Fedora, RHEL 8+,
   Ubuntu, many others)
 - macOS 11+ (arm64 and x86_64)
 - Windows 10+ and Windows Server 2016+ (x64)

-pip older than 20.3 cannot install openslide-bin, claiming that it `is not a supported wheel on this platform`.
-On platforms with these versions of pip (RHEL 8), upgrade pip first with `pip install --upgrade pip`.

 ## Using